appvirality/appvirality-sdk-android/README.md

 <H3>[Optional]Getting Launch Message from Dashboard</H3>

-if you want to use custom event to lauch the GrowthHack and want to show the lauch message configured in your Appvirality Dashboard, you can use <code>AppviralityAPI.launchMessage;</code>. see the following example.
+If you want to use custom event to lauch the GrowthHack and want to show the lauch message configured in your Appvirality Dashboard, you can use <code>AppviralityAPI.launchMessage;</code>. see the following example.

 Let's say you want to show the launch message on your custom button
 <pre><code>
-// Check for campaign availability and launch message if(AppviralityAPI.isCampaignReady && AppviralityAPI.launchMessage != null)
+// Check for campaign availability and launch message if(AppviralityAPI.isCampaignReady)
 {
  myCustomButton.setText(AppviralityAPI.launchMessage);
  // make your button visible, since we have everything ready.